Clear, professional plumbing help

 No hot water

-No hot water can point to a failed heating element, ignition issue, thermostat problem, or a larger system failure.
+No hot water can point to failed heating elements, ignition trouble, thermostat problems, or an undersized unit.

 Leaking tank or fitting

-Water around the heater may come from a valve, connection, relief line, condensation issue, or the tank itself.
+Water around the heater may come from a loose valve, a connection, the relief line, condensation, or the water heater tank itself.

 Hot water runs out fast